Eight-man football

-Eight-man football is a form of gridiron football, generally played by high schools with smaller enrollments.
+Eight-man football is a form of gridiron football, generally played by high schools with smaller enrollments or by semi-professional leagues with limited players.
 Eight-man football differs from the traditional 11-man game with the reduction of three players on each side of the ball and a field width that can be reduced to 40 yards, 13 1/3 yards narrower than the 53 1/3-yard 11-man field.
 Most states continue to play on a field 100 yards long, whereas a few states opt for 80-yard lengths.
 Reduced-player football, which consists of eight-man, six-man, and nine-man football has gained popularity across the United States.
 As of 2015, 1,561 schools in 30 states sponsor reduced-player football, with 1,161 of those teams participating in eight-man leagues, whereas 284 teams play six-man football and 116 teams play nine-man football.

 Overview

 Eight-man football shares the same rules, procedures, and structure as the traditional 11-man game, with a few minor differences.
 Eight-man football is played with eight players on offense and defense, three fewer than the 11-man game.
 It depends greatly on the type of formation used, but the eliminated players are commonly two offensive tackles and a skill position player on offense and one defensive back, one linebacker and one defensive linemen on defense.

 The size of the playing field is often smaller in eight-man football than in 11-man.
 To accommodate six fewer players on the field, the width of the field is 40 yd, 13 1/3-yards narrower than the 53 1/3-yard eleven-man field.
 Most eight-man leagues mandate 100-yard length fields, where few choose the 80 yd field length option.

 There are several professional and semi-professional eight-man football leagues in the United States.
 The eight-man format was adopted by most indoor football leagues, including the Arena Football League and Indoor Football League; these leagues use a 50 yd by roughly 25 yd field.
 There are some non-high-school eight-man leagues that play outdoors; the semi-pro Eight Man Football League (8FL) in Illinois and Missouri played on a 60 yd field.